What is an interest only mortgage?

 Interest only loans are a type of loan whereby the borrower only has to pay the interest on the principal balance.
 Because they are only required to repay the interest section, the major benefit lies in lower monthly repayments, which is why these loans are primarily intended for people purchasing investment properties.
 In theory, the loan will never need to be completely paid off, provided that the interest payments are made regularly.

-According to financial research firm CANSTAR, interest only is common in fixed rates loans because the borrower is able to calculate future interest and therefore pay this amount in advance.
 Some loans can also be split with an interest-only portion to trim down the repayments necessary in the first few years of the loan.
 This will essentially reduce repayment amounts and keep cash flow at a higher level.
 Use our home loans calculator to see the difference between the principal and interest loan repayments and interest only loan repayments.

 Is interest only the best loan for me?